 - Sampling.
-SCAD use administrative dataset from Abu Dhabi Department of Education and Knowledge - Data validation.
+SCAD is planning to move from a targeted sample approach to using the full administrative dataset to avoid any potential sampling bias. - Data validation.
 SCAD follows a strict validation procedure that requires passing several data checks before the data is submitted to the statistical office, where further automated checks are carried out. - Data processing.
 SCAD is continuously aligning the methodology with international standards and best practices, but certain scope for errors remains and available index formulas may slightly over or understate the true amount of inflation.